kthrog/VaxStats/datasets_ConvertedtoCSV/README.md

 # Data Files Converted into CSV files

 Files converted from PDF file format and Microsoft Excel book format into Comma Separated Values (.csv) format.
 PDFs converted using Tabula (https://tabula.technology/) and Microsoft Excel interface.
-Tutorial can be found in documentation for this repository.
+Additional transformation notes can be found under "Notes" section for file in this document.
+Tutorial for converting PDF tables into .csv can be found in documentation for this repository.

+Each Record in README contains:
+**new file name**
+Original File- file name of file as extracted from source with original format extension
+Title- Name of the table as listed in the original file
+Notes- Notes from original file about the data
+Processing Notes (optional)- notes about transformation process that go beyond basic use of tabula and excel mentioned above

 ## Idaho: